momentohq/public-dev-docs/docs/cache/develop/api-reference/auth.md

 <details>
 <summary>Do these tokens control access to the Momento control plane APIs?</summary>

-Access tokens generated with the [GenerateAuthToken](#generateauthtoken-api) API only control access to the Momento data plane APIs.
+Access tokens generated with the [GenerateApiKey](#generateapikey-api) API only control access to the Momento data plane APIs.
 A token for access to Momento's control plane APIs must be generated using the [Momento console](https://console.gomomento.com/).

 </details>